How long do we wait to have laser therapy for acne scars after using Accutane?

-Due to complaints of inadequate wound healing and scarring, it is presently suggested that patients wait six months after completing oral isotretinoin medication before beginning laser treatment safely.
-This study aimed to determine the safety of non-ablative fractional laser (FRACTIONAL LASER) treatment for acne scars occurring within one month of isotretinoin medication.
+Due to complaints of inadequate wound healing and scarring, it is suggested that patients wait six months after completing oral isotretinoin medication before beginning laser treatment safely.
+This study aimed to determine the safety of non-ablative fractional laser (FRACTIONAL LASER) treatment for acne scars within one month of isotretinoin medication.

 A study for the laser after Accutane treatment